TheStranger1/Signant_TechTest/README.md

   4. IDE: PyCharm

 ### Design Pattern:
-I've used Page OBject Model (POM) for the UI automation so that it reduces code duplication and improves test maintenance.
+I've used Page Object Model (POM) for the UI automation so that it reduces code duplication and improves test maintenance.
 Also, it makes the code cleaner and easy to understand.

 ##  API Automation:
 In the API Automation the following things were tested: